NREL/VirtualEngineering/virtual_engineering_notebook.md

 run_button = widgets.Button(
     description = 'Run All.',
-    tooltip = 'Execute the two phase batch model with the properties specified above.'
+    tooltip = 'Execute the model start-to-finish with the properties specified above.'
 )

 #================================================================